dmpalyvos/ananke/README.md

 taskmanager.memory.process.size: 32000m
 taskmanager.numberOfTaskSlots: 32
 ```
-*Note: Due to the way Flink and Java allocate and garbage-collect memory, the absolute memory consumption in some experiments might differ from the figures in the paper, but this configuration ensures that all experiments can be executed successfully.*
+*Note: Due to the way Flink and Java allocate and garbage-collect memory, the absolute memory consumption in some experiments might differ from the figures in the paper,
+but this configuration ensures that all experiments can be executed successfully.
+Alternatively, you can find the exact flink configuration of each experiment at `reproduce/flink-conf/`*.

 ## Running Experiments